AuraWorx/MultiTenantSaaS/docs/database_schema.md

 The database schema is designed to support a multi-tenant SaaS application with organization-based access control.
 Each record is associated with an organization, implementing data isolation at the database level.

+The schema has been expanded to include GitHub repository scanning capabilities with confidence-based AI detection and bias analysis functionality.

 ## Table Structure

 ### Organizations